 In general, if you are brushing your retainers as often as you brush your teeth, your retainers will stay relatively clean and free of bacteria buildup.
 If you are “out and about” and don’t have access to your toothbrush, you should gently rinse your retainers with clean water and then brush them when you do have access to a toothbrush and toothpaste.
 This will prevent the proteins and minerals in your saliva from drying on the retainer and creating what might be referred to as “hard water” stains on your retainer.

 When you are no longer wearing your retainer full-time and only while you sleep, a thorough cleaning in the morning after waking up should be sufficient to keep your retainers looking like new.
 Sometimes despite your best efforts, you will start to get some buildup collecting on your retainers.
 The best way to get back on track is to soak the retainers in a denture cleaner like Efferdent or Polydent or a generic equivalent.
 These cleaners are specifically designed for the materials that retainers are made of.
+However, if you have a retainer with solder joints (rarely used in our office), make sure you use a non-persulfate cleanser like Dentasoak instead of Efferdent or Polydent.
 Please do not use household cleaners like bleach or other abrasive cleaners on your retainers.
 This is dangerous if there is any residual cleaner left on the retainer and will be harmful to the retainer itself over time.